SaraSoueidan/prismic-slices/README.md

 ## Installing

 The library is built using [Fractal](https://fractal.build).
-You can get it up and running pretty quickly:
+To install and run with a live dev server:

 ```
 npm install